1977–78 Evansville Purple Aces men's basketball team

 The 1977–78 Evansville Purple Aces men's basketball team represented the University of Evansville during the 1977–78 NCAA Division I men's basketball season.
 They were coached by first-time head coach Bobby Watson after the departure of Arad McCutchan, who had spent the previous 31 years as coach of the program.
-Former Purple Aces player Jerry Sloan had previously accepted an offer to become the new head coach but left following five days with the team.
+Former Purple Aces player Jerry Sloan had previously accepted an offer to become the new head coach but left after six days with the team.
 The season was the Purple Aces' first time playing in NCAA Division I after years of success in NCAA Division II competition.

 The Purple Aces lost their first two games of the season against the Western Kentucky Hilltoppers and the DePaul Blue Demons.
 The Purple Aces' only win of the season came in a home game on December 6, 1977, against the Pittsburgh Panthers.
 On December 10, 1977, the Purple Aces lost an away game to the 11th-ranked Indiana State Sycamores.

+Season overview

+In January 1977, Aces head coach Arad McCutchan announced that he would step down after 31 years in the position.
+His longtime choice to succeed him, former Aces player Jerry Sloan, signed a four-year contract on February 3, 1977, but resigned six days later because of personal reasons.
+The Aces finished with a 15–12 record during the 1976–77 season.

+After Sloan's resignation, the University of Evansville's screening committee interviewed eight candidates for the position.
+On May 3, Bobby Watson, an assistant for the Oral Roberts Golden Eagles, was announced as head coach.
+He had been watching the position for years and was familiar with Indiana through recruitment trips in the tri-state area.
+Watson was one of three final candidates alongside Wayne Boultinghouse from ISU–Evansville and Jack Schalow from Morehead State.

+On March 25, Watson signed Norvell Lee, the head coach at Goldsboro High School, as his first assistant coach.
+On April 21, he added assistant Stafford Stephenson, the head coach at Wingate Junior College, and graduate assistant Mark Sandy, the head coach at Herndon High School, to his coaching staff; Watson had served as an assistant alongside Stephenson at Wake Forest and Sandy was one of his players at Ferrum.
+On July 3, Lee stepped down as assistant coach because of his mother's poor health.
+Five days later, Larry Humes, an assistant coach at Howe High School and former Aces player, was signed as an assistant.
+On August 19, Watson announced that Humes had resigned and was to be replaced by Ernon "Ernie" Simpson, head coach at Union County High School.